 Room With Two Views

 Between Christmas and New Year’s in 1973, legendary protest singer Phil Ochs played seven shows at Max’s Kansas City, a small, trendy hotspot in New York City’s East Village.
 At the time, I had just turned 19, and was a huge Ochs fan.
 I was introduced to Ochs by my cousin, Michael, who had Ochs’s sister as his elementary school teacher in Rockaway Beach, a section of Queens.
 As teens, Michael and I covered many of Ochs' songs on guitar.
-More than 40 years later, we still ocassionally play them.
+More than forty years later, we still ocassionally play them.

 Warming up Ochs that night was a newcomer named Patti Smith.
 Ochs sang rapid-fire, sarcastic protest songs on an acoustic guitar; Smith shouted poetry behind her band, with lots of loud distortion behind her.
 Two acts on the same bill couldn’t have been more stylistcally different.